With Cincinnati Zoo closed, Fiona the hippo goes online

 But unlike many of those other attractions, the zoo has a crew of extremely cute residents ready to livestream your work-from-home boredom away.

-Fiona, the two-year-old hippo who became a worldwide celebrity when she was born at a record-breaking low weight of 29 pounds and managed to survive against the odds, will kick off a series of "Home Safari" livestreams from the Ohio zoo.
+Fiona, the three-year-old hippo who became a worldwide celebrity when she was born at a record-breaking low weight of 29 pounds and managed to survive against the odds, will kick off a series of "Home Safari" livestreams from the Ohio zoo.
 "Let us help make your children's hiatus from school fun and educational," reads a note from the zoo on Facebook.
 "Join us for a Home Safari Facebook Live each weekday at 3 pm (Eastern Time) where we will highlight one of our amazing animals and include an activity you can do from home."

 The inaugural Fiona-centric Home Safari will take place today, March 16.